How to Participate in Gi60:

 We offer online and in person workshops in writing, performing and directing short form theater, and offer resources in guiding educational sites to create and apply the one minute play in classrooms and on stage.
 Gi60 in Education offers:

-· Access to almost 2,000 one minute plays for students and teachers to read, review, and choose from.
+· Access to over 2,000 one minute plays for students and teachers to read, review, and choose from.

 · Instruction on writing, performing, directing and producing one minute plays in 4 chapters in One Minute Plays: A Practical Guide to Tiny Theatre by Steve Ansell and Rose Burnett Bonczek; this volume also includes an anthology of 200 one minute plays organized thematically (universal, youth appropriate, adult theme) as well as by cast size